SCUBA Diving Job Info - JobMonkey.com Diving Jobs Banner

 Dive Shops

-You'll spend your days in the water and the sun.
-You're business suit will be flip-flops and a bathing suit.
-If you're ready to shed the shirt and tie and leave the concrete jungle where you work now, then head to the ocean to "live the life" and work at a dive shop.
-You'll probably never work 9 to 5 again.
+Teaching diving and leading dive trips is a thrill.
+Every dive you’ll see different underwater life, experience different conditions, meet different people from around the world.
+You’ll spend your days in the water and the sun.
+You’re business suit will be flip-flops and a swim suit.
+If you’re ready to shed the shirt and tie and leave the concrete jungle where you work now, then head to the ocean to “live the life.”
+You’ll likely never work 9 to 5 again.

 Dive shops are located all over the world.
 They can be individual business or part of a greater resort like Beaches.
 Life and work at a dive shop is awesome no matter where you work.